FOREX-Dollar inches higher, eyes on trade numbers

 By Patrick Graham

-LONDON, March 7 (Reuters) - The dollar steadied against a basket of currencies on Tuesday, still stuck below highs hit in December and January after two weeks in which expectations for a rise in U.S. interest rates this month have soared.
+LONDON, March 7 (Reuters) - The dollar steadied against a basket of currencies in early European trade on Tuesday, still stuck below highs hit in December and January after two weeks in which expectations for a rise in U.S. interest rates this month have soared.

-A fall for sterling to a seven-week low and a yo-yo performance for the Australian dollar after a meeting of the country's Reserve Bank grabbed the most attention in a morning session in Europe marked by minimal moves in major currencies.
+The biggest movers among the G10 group of major currencies were sterling and the Australian dollar, which gained after a meeting of the country's Reserve Bank before handing back most of those gains as European dealers arrived.

 The peaking of a year-long surge in metals prices has seen the Aussie fall back and it was the hardest hit of the major currencies in last week's swift move to price in a March rise in Federal Reserve interest rates.